victoroshi/3mtt-DevOps/mini-project-git-version-control/README.md

 **To show how verson control system work, I have demonstrated it by creating some files with index.html which holds the home page content**

-I have created a repository with the name mimi-project-git-version-control and I have cloned it to my local machine using the command *git clone https://github.com/victoroshi/3mtt-DevOps.git* as sown in the screenshot below
+I have created a repository with the name mimi-project-git-version-control and I have clone it to my local machine using the command *git clone https://github.com/victoroshi/3mtt-DevOps.git* as sown in the screenshot below
 ![Git Clone](git-clone.PNG)

  I created 3 new files inside the folder named mini-project-git-version-control as described below: